CSC-326/Course/FinalReview.md

 ```

-2. Write a parser using a simple visitor pattern.
+2) Write a parser using a simple visitor pattern.

 *You can assume a basic visitor function already exists and provide your own tokens and AST structure you assume exist (feasibly parsed).*

-1) Count the number of branches in a function.
+A) Count the number of branches in a function.
 (10 points)
-a) What is number of branches in the above weird function?
+-) What is number of branches in the above weird function?
-b) Parser implementation.
+-) Parser implementation.

-2) Count the number of conditions in a function.
+B) Count the number of conditions in a function.
 (10 points)
-a) What is number of conditions in the above weird function?
+-) What is number of conditions in the above weird function?
-b) Parser implementation.
+-) Parser implementation.

 ### Analyze